 Each tab has its significance.
 To find out more, let's drill through the following sections.

-ID: The ID of the journey in hexadecimal format
+ID: The ID of the journey in hexadecimal format.

-Version: The version, in numbers, depicting how many times this journey got executed
+Version: The version, in numbers, depicting how many times this journey got executed.

-Trigger and Steps: It contains a set of I/O variables and keys associated with the fields of trigger and action in JSON format.
+Event and Steps: It contains a set of I/O variables and keys associated with the fields of trigger and action in JSON format.
 It also features the actual data being fetched and sent to the app you have connected in the journey.

 You have edited the journey and want to test it